Sindhi literature: Children's literature

+Genres

-The earliest references to Sindhi literature are contained in the writings of Arab historians; Sindhi was among the earliest Eastern languages into which the Quran was translated in the eighth or ninth century AD.
+The earliest references to Sindhi literature are by Arab historians; Sindhi was among the earliest Eastern languages into which the Quran was translated in the eighth or ninth century AD.
 Evidence exists that Sindhi poets recited verses before Muslim caliphs ruled in Baghdad.
-Secular treatises were also written in Sindhi about astronomy, medicine, and history during the eighth and ninth centuries.
-Pir Nooruddin, an Ismaili missionary who lived in Sindh in 1079, wrote Sufi poetry in the Sindhi language.
+Secular treatises were written in Sindhi about astronomy, medicine, and history during the eighth and ninth centuries.
+Pir Nooruddin, an Ismaili missionary who lived in Sindh in 1079, wrote Sufi poetry in Sindhi.
 His verses, known as ginans, are an example of early Sindhi poetry.
-Because Pir Nooruddin was a Sufi and an Islamic preacher, his verses are full of references to (and descriptions of) mysticism and religion.
+Because Pir Nooruddin was a Sufi, his verses describe mysticism and religion.

 Pir Shams Sabzwari Multani, Pir Shahabuddin and Pir Sadardin also wrote Sindhi poetry, and some verses by Baba Farid Ganj Shakar were written in Sindhi.
-Pir Sadruddin (1290–1409 AD) was another major Sufi Sindhi poet, composing verse in Sindhi's Lari and Katchi dialects.
+Pir Sadruddin was another major Sufi Sindhi poet, composing verse in Sindhi's Lari and Katchi dialects.
 He also wrote in Punjabi, Seraiki, Hindi, and Gujarati.
-Sadruddin modified the language's old script, which was commonly used by the lohana caste of Sindh Hindus who embraced Islam as a result of his teaching; he called them Khuwajas or Khojas.
+Sadruddin modified Sindhi script, which was commonly used by the lohana caste of Sindh Hindus who embraced Islam as a result of his teaching; he called them Khuwajas or Khojas.

-During the Samma dynasty (1351-1521), Sindh produced notable scholars and poets; the Sammas were some of the original inhabitants of Sindh.
-This era has been called the "original period for Sindhi poetry and prose".
+During the Samma dynasty (1351–1521), Sindh produced notable scholars and poets; the Sammas were some of Sindh's original inhabitants.
 Mamui Faqirs' (Seven Sages) riddles in verse are associated with this period.
 Ishaq Ahingar (Blacksmith) was also a notable contemporary poet.
-Sufi scholar and poet Qazi Qadan (died 1551) composed Doha and Sortha poetry, and was a landmark in the history of Sindhi literature.
-Shah Abdul Karim Bulri, Shah Lutufullah Qadri, Shah Inayat Rizvi, Makhdoom Nuh of Hala, Lakho Lutufullah, and Mahamati Pirannath are among other authors of Sindhi mystic, romantic and epic poetry.
+Sufi scholar and poet Qazi Qadan (died 1551) composed dohas and Sortha poetry, and was a landmark of Sindhi literature.
+Shah Abdul Karim Bulri, Shah Lutufullah Qadri, Shah Inayat Rizvi, and Makhdoom Nuh of Hala are among other authors of Sindhi mystic, romantic and epic poetry.